LaZeAsh/notes/content/index.md

 ---
 title: Hi, I am Ayush 1️⃣7️⃣
 ---
-I'm a high school senior at Foothill High School in California who's interested in pursuing the field of STEM specifically Computer Science and Engineering.
+I'm a senior in high school who's interested in pursuing the field of STEM specifically Computer Science and Engineering.

 *Try clicking on the highlighted portions to view my notes on that topic*